telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/working-with-report-server-reports.md

 1. Click on the Save option or use the Ctrl+S shortcut to Save the report.

->important When the report is saved the changes are saved on the server but your changes are still not visible to the other users.
+> When the report is saved the changes are saved on the server but your changes are still not visible to the other users.
 You must publish the report before others can see your changes.

 ## Publish a report